smashwilson/lets-nginx/README.md

 ### Using more than one backend service

 You can set up multiple proxy destinations, matching the host name.
-This is usefull if you have more than one container you want to access in https
+This is usefull if you have more than one container you want to access with https

 To do so, simply set the DOMAIN and UPSTREAM env variables accordingly :
 ```bash